arydjmal/mongoid_ruby_or/README.md

 ## Some observations

- * **built for a system running ruby 1.9.3, rails 3.2, mongo 2.6.3, and mongoid 3.1.6**, may not be an issue in the future
+ * ~~**built for a system running ruby 1.9.3, rails 3.2, mongo 2.6.3, and mongoid 3.1.6**, may not be an issue in the future~~
+ * **built for a system running ruby 2.0.0, rails 4.2.6, mongo 2.6.3, and mongoid 5.1.1**, may not be an issue in the future
  * tested for simple $or clauses
  * can't do count for obvious reasons
  * ruby_or will cut the criteria chain and get results as soon as invoked, so use at the end